3lvis/DATAFilter/README.md

 ## Local and Remote keys

-`localKey` is the name of the local primaryKey, if it's a user it could be `remoteID`.
+`localKey` is the name of the local primaryKey, for example `remoteID`.
-`remoteKey` is the name of the key from JSON, if it's a user it could be just `id`.
+`remoteKey` is the name of the key from JSON, for example `id`.

-The convenience method that doesn't contain this attributes, fallsback to `remoteID` for the `localKey` and `id` for the `remoteKey`.

 ## Predicate